-- 124. An EIO may be issued in order to determine whether any natural or legal person that is the subject of the criminal proceedings25 holds or controls one or more accounts, of whatever nature, in any bank located in the territory of the executing State.26 - 2.
-Each Member State shall, under the conditions set out in this Article, take the measures necessary to enable it to provide the information referred to in paragraph 1. - 3.
-The information referred to in paragraph 1 shall also, if requested in the EIO and to the extent that it can be provided within a reasonable time,27 include accounts for which the person that is the subject of the proceedings has powers of attorney. - 4.
-The obligation set out in this Article shall apply only to the extent that the information is in the possession of the bank keeping the account.
+- 1. An EIO may be issued in order to determine whether any natural or legal person that is the subject of the criminal proceedings holds or controls one or more accounts, of whatever nature, in any bank located in the territory of the executing State. - 2.
+Each Member State shall, under the conditions set out in this Article, take the measures necessary to enable it to provide the information referred to in paragraph 1.